tloimu/adapt-ffb-joy/Project.md

 # What works #

 It is plug-n-play for Windows (i.e. doesn't need any non-built-in drivers) as it conforms to use Windows' PID built-in driver.
-Works all the way from 32-bit Windows XP to 32-bit and 64-bit Windows 7 and 8.
+Works all the way from 32-bit Windows XP to 32-bit and 64-bit Windows 7, 8 and 10.

 All effect types work using e.g. FEdit.
 Also, modifying effects already playing on-fly work almost as much as FFP allows them.
 There is an issue with ramps still and they are effectively played as constant forces.

-Technology stack is using
+Technology stack is composed of
   * AVR Teensy 2.0 for hardware
-  * 3DPVert for reading Sidewinder joystick
+  * 3DPVert for reading Sidewinder joystick axis and buttons
   * LUFA for USB
   * USB descriptors for Human Interface Device with Physical Interface Device parts for force feedback compatible with Windows built-in HID and PID drivers